Grilled Turkey –

 - Thaw + Room Temp: Make sure it is fully thawed and at room temp before placing it on the grill.
 If it isn’t you will need to adjust your cooking time.

 - Cook Temp: Be aware that when you first open the grill to put the turkey on the temp will go down A LOT!
 That’s ok.
-You will want to keep it around 325 for the amount of time it needs to cook.
+You will want to keep it around 325 degrees F. for the amount of time it needs to cook.
 Try to keep the lid closed as much as possible to keep the heat in!
 You will have to refrain from peeking 🙂

 - Charcoal Grill: Using a charcoal grill instead of gas – try this recipe!